What are japones peppers?

 Where can you buy japones peppers?

 You won’t normally find these chilies at your local supermarket.
-Look to specialty stores, or, since these are dried chilies, you can easily buy japones peppers online.
+Look to specialty stores, or, since these are dried chilies, you can easily buy japones peppers online (Amazon).
 They are typically sold whole.
 You can also pick up seeds for growing yourself and then drying the chilies for optimal use.

 If you’re seeking authentic Asian cuisine spice, the japones pepper is should most definitely be on your radar, especially if Thai or Tien Tsin peppers are simply too spicy.
 But enjoy these chilies as a cayenne pepper substitute, too.
 As a flake or powder, it provides a delicious medium heat a tick down from cayenne that may be just what you’re seeking.